librz/learn-css/margin-collapse.md

 #### nested elements

-If a parent and its first or last child have vertical margins, these margins can also collapse. e.g.
+If a parent and its first/last child have vertical margins, these margins can also collapse. e.g.

 ```html
 <div>